metroid-maniac/SCFW/README.md

 For NES/Famicom, you need to download your preferred PocketNES fork/binary and rename it to:
 - nes.gba

-Once you have those two files, transfer these to the scfw folder.
+Once you have those files, transfer these to the scfw folder.
 You should find the ff. files within the scfw folder:
 - kernel.gba
 - gb.gba